sky-uk/kfp-operator/argo/compiler/README.md

 This module is meant to be used inside Argo workflows as part of the Kubeflow Pipelines Operator.

 It requires a valid configuration file similar to [pipeline_conf.yaml](acceptance/pipeline_conf.yaml).
-`spec.tfxComponents` specified in this config file must be present on the Python path.
+`tfxComponents` specified in this config file must be present on the Python path.

 ```bash